Certification and Training

 The Certification and Training Program provides essential training opportunities to Election Administrators in regional areas of the state.
 The Orientation Class, that is required before an Election Administrator may become certified, is generally held twice per year.
 Additional training hours are offered throughout the year in areas that will improve our state’s elections.
 A list of recent applicable training presentations is provided.

 A review of county election procedures may be completed at the request of a County Auditor, the Secretary of State, or when a recount is required for a statewide or legislative race.
 The review may be a full review which covers all aspects of election administration in a county or it may be a partial review.
 A full review is performed during the administration of an election to allow observation of election procedures.
 Legislation passed in 2009 requires each county be reviewed once every five years.
 In addition, the legislation added a requirement that the program follow-up within a year after the review to verify the county has taken steps to correct the issues noted in the review report.
+The Secretary of State's Certification and Training program bases the current year's review schedule upon the date of the last review and review staff availability.

 In the case of a recount, a special review is conducted covering only the areas which would affect the outcome of a potential recount.
 The Program may prioritize counties based on the date and results of the last review, any requests from county auditors, any written complaints filed with the Office of the Secretary of State, any negative media stories or reports, and the date on which the determination is made that a special review is required.